piedraj/instructions/COMBINE_FULL2016.md

 # Setup combine

 Follow the instructions documented in [COMBINE_SLC7](https://github.com/piedraj/instructions/blob/master/COMBINE_SLC7.md).

-# Combine documentation

 The option `-t` is used to specify to combine to first generate a toy dataset which will be used in replacement of the real data.
 The `-t -1` choice will produce an Asimov dataset in which statistical fluctuations are suppressed. **The steps below correspond to the VH2j datacards reading 2016 data.**

     http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/